What is Breach of Covenant?

 - The court also enforces and ensures lawful completion of the contract agreement.

-- In case of lending, the positive and negative covenant try to ensure the financial stability of the borrower and timely recovery for the creditor.
+- In the case of lending, the positive and negative covenants try to ensure the borrower’s financial stability and timely recovery for the creditor.

-This article has been a guide to What is Breach of Covenant and its Meaning.
+This article has guided the breach of covenant and its meaning.
 Here we discuss the two types of covenant breach (Affirmative & Restrictive) along with examples, importance, and consequences.
 You can learn more about from the following articles –